dolanor-galaxy/network/README.md

 ### Features

-The network features a p2p decentralised platform with a high bandwidth backbone.
+The network features a p2p compute runtime with a high bandwidth backbone.
 The network itself provides discovery, governance and a runtime.
+The design is such that what resource you put in, you get back distributed across the network.
+It's global and shared by default.
+You can buy more resource using tokens but you'll also get tokens for any requests made to your services.

 ![Architecture](images/arch2.jpg)

+The network is evolutionary and our goal is to reach 1B nodes with over 10x more services running on the network itself.

 ### Services